web-budget/back-end/README.md

 If you plan to develop in the project, after cloning the project, go to the folder named _docker_ and run this command:

-2. `docker-compose -p web-budget up`
+2. `docker compose -p web-budget up`

 This command should create an instance of the PostgreSQL database and Redis (used here to for cache) inside the docker runtime.
 Everything will be exposed in the default ports: _5432_ (postgres) and _6379_ (redis).